Expand All | Collapse All

 Dr. Barnett is a member of the American Board of Internal Medicine Critical Care Medicine Board Exam Committee.

-Dr. Barnett received a bachelor's degree in chemistry and his medical degree from Northwestern University.
-He completed internal medicine training at Northwestern Memorial Hospital in Chicago, Illinois.
-He then completed a clinical and research fellowship in critical care medicine training at the National Institutes of Health (NIH), followed by a fellowship in cardiovascular disease at the University of California, San Diego.
+Dr. Barnett received his medical degree and his master's degree in public health from Northwestern University.
+He completed his internal medicine residency at Northwestern Memorial Hospital in Chicago, Illinois.
+He then completed a clinical and research fellowship in critical care medicine at the National Institutes of Health (NIH), followed by a fellowship in cardiovascular disease at the University of California, San Diego.
 He joined the faculty at the University of California, San Francisco, where he became Associate Professor of Medicine, prior to joining MedStar.

 As of January 2017, Dr. Barnett reported no external relationships.